outpaddling/desktop-installer/README.md

 To use desktop-installer:

-1. Perform a minimal FreeBSD or NetBSD installation using the standard installer
+1. Perform a minimal FreeBSD, NetBSD, or OpenBSD installation using the standard installer
 2. Install the desktop-installer package:

     FreeBSD: pkg install desktop-installer

     NetBSD: pkgin install desktop-installer

+    OpenBSD: Package currently under development

 3. Run "desktop-installer"
 4. Carefully follow the instructions on the screen